oweitman/ioBroker.tvprogram/README.md

 In the configuration, the widget only needs to be filled with any data point of the adapter (e.g.config).
 The widget searches for all remaining data points automatically.

+If the text behind the channel logos shows through, a background color must be selected in the widget

 Functions:

 - show tv data on timeline by tv channel